Hoeijmakers/tayph/docs/getting_started.rst

 Read_e2ds has produced a new folder :code:`/Users/tayph/xcor_project/data/KELT-9/night1/` in which the various files are located, including a dummy configuration file called :code:`config_empty`.
-The user would now need to proceed by filling in this configuration and renaming it from :code:`config_empty`: to :code:`config`:.
+The user would now need to proceed by filling in this configuration and renaming it from :code:`config_empty` to :code:`config`.
 However, a finished configuration file has been provided along with the prepackaged demo data (in :code:`/Users/tayph/downloads/demo_data/configuration_files/config`), so for the purpose of this tutorial, you should proceed by copying this file to the data folder instead.
+The contents of this file will be covered in the next section.